HyunsooCho77/MCL/README.md

 All the hyperparameters are available in ``mcl_config.yml``, which could be overrided from the command line.

-## Pretrained model.
+## Evaluate pre-trained model.

-MCL pretrained model.
+Download MCL pre-trained model.

 https://www.dropbox.com/s/hwag0bp6e6cbmab/epoch_800.pt?dl=0